SovereignCloudStack/status-page-deployment/README.md

 ### Persistent Volume Claims

-`kind` does not provide a way to create a persisten volume claim either.
-To be able to satify volume claims, ranchers `local-path-storage` is deployed localy too.
+`kind` also does not provide a way to create a persistent volume for persistent volume claims.
+To be able to satisfy volume claims, rancher's `local-path-storage` is deployed locally, too.